 - Give live video a try when creating Stories

 - Invite followers to explore more with clear call-to-actions

 13) Browser Push Notifications

-Push notifications are on the rise, with 85% of online stores using them in 2019.
+Push notifications are on the rise, with 85% of online stores using them last year.
 Consider these other stats: